-You need to proof your proficiency in English by submitting the results of one of these tests:
+You must prove your proficiency in English by submitting the results of one of these tests:

-- Academic IELTS score with a minimum of 7.0 score overall and a minimum score of 6.5 on individual parts of the test.
+- Academic IELTS with a minimum overall score of 7.0 and a minimum score of 6.5 for each section.

 - The test results must not be older than two years at the time of application.

 - All tests must be taken at an authorized exam center, we do not accept online versions of tests like IELTS Online.
 The only exception is the TOEFL iBT Home Edition which we accept under certain circumstances.
 Please check our corona FAQ for more information.

 - We do not accept a combination of test results on different test dates, e.g., TOEFL's 'My Best Scores'.

 - You must be able to prove your English language proficiency at the time of application.
 Without test results your application cannot be processed, unless you are exempted.